 All Cox internet packages come with the Cox Security Suite Plus, free of charge.
 This software, powered by security company McAfee, protects your devices from viruses and other malware.
-It can be installed on up to five devices of your choosing; including computers, phones, and tablets from Windows, Mac, and Android.
+It can be installed on up to five devices of your choosing, including computers, phones, and tablets from Windows, Mac, and Android.
 That means you can surf and stream worry-free no matter where you are.

-Plenty of Wi-Fi Hotspots
+Plenty of Wi-Fi hotspots

 Cox offers more than 500,000 Wi-Fi hotspots nationwide, so customers in all of its service areas will have easy access to free Wi-Fi.
 Instead of hunting for rogue networks or draining your cellular data plan, you can connect to one of these hotspots and you’ll be up and running in no time.
 Note that you’ll need to download the CoxConnect app in order to search for hotspots and connect to them.

 With any TV, phone, or internet plan, you’ll have access to the CoxConnect app for your smartphone or tablet.
 At its most basic level, CoxConnect lets you keep track of your bill, make payments, and check on scheduled appointments with a Cox technician.
-With internet packages, it also lets you monitor your data usage (so you won’t exceed the 1 TB data limit), and change your network name and password.
-Other features we love include phone logs and voicemail access for landline users, TV listings for cable watchers, and the ability to find and connect to Cox WiFi hotspots.
+With internet packages, it also lets you monitor your data usage (so you won’t exceed the 1 TB data limit) and change your network name and password.
+Other features we love include phone logs and voicemail access for landline users, TV listings for cable watchers, and the ability to find and connect to Cox Wi-Fi hotspots.

 Cox advertises reliable internet in every corner of the house, but that top-notch coverage costs extra.
-The company is referring to its Panoramic Wifi mesh system, which costs $10 per month on top of your plan.
-In addition, your install technician will assess whether your house requires extra extenders to complete the WiFi "blanket" — if it does, you’ll be charged another $4 per month for each one.
-This won’t matter as much for apartment dwellers or people with small homes.
-In those situations an average router provides plenty of reach.
+The company is referring to its Panoramic Wi-Fi mesh system, which costs $10 per month on top of your plan.
+In addition, your install technician will assess whether your house requires extra extenders to complete the Wi-Fi "blanket" — if it does, you’ll be charged another $4 per month for each one.
+This won’t matter as much for apartment dwellers or people with small homes; in those situations, an average router provides plenty of reach.
 But those in multi-story homes with large floor plans may have to pay more for total coverage.

-The FCC’s 2017 study revealed that around 75% of Cox internet customers consistently get the WiFi speeds they pay for.
+The FCC’s 2017 study revealed that around 75% of Cox internet customers consistently get the Wi-Fi speeds they pay for.
 The other 25% are being short-changed — sometimes with speeds up to 20% slower than advertised.
 When compared to other major cable internet providers like Charter, Comcast, and Mediacom, Cox is the least reliable of the group.
-Still: it’s worth mentioning that DSL and satellite providers fared much worse for reliability.
+Still, it’s worth mentioning that DSL and satellite providers fared much worse for reliability.
 For example, while 75% of Cox customers receive the speeds they pay for, a shockingly low 12% of CenturyLink DSL users are getting theirs.
 If you have the choice between a DSL provider and Cox cable internet, Cox is still your best bet.

 AT&T was named our best overall internet service provider.
 The company shares a reputation for strong customer service, scoring slightly higher than Cox in J.D.
 Power’s 2017 survey.
-Most of AT&T's options do require bundling an internet plan with DIRECTV service, however its internet-only plans typically offer high download speeds at cheaper rates than Cox.
+Most of AT&T's options do require bundling an internet plan with DIRECTV service, but its internet-only plans typically offer high download speeds at cheaper rates than Cox.
 Cox’s lowest plan offers 10 Mbps download speed for $30 (for 12 months).
 With AT&T, only $10 more per month gets you download speeds starting at 50 Mbps — at least five times the speed you’d get with Cox internet.

-Comcast ranks lower than Cox for customer service — it didn’t win a single J.D.
+Comcast Xfinity ranks lower than Cox for customer service — it didn’t win a single J.D.
 Power award in 2017 — but is more reliable than Cox at keeping its users online and at promised speeds.
 Comcast also has Cox beat for value, even at the lowest service tier levels.
 Cox’s lowest plan offers 10 Mbps for $30 per month.
-For that same $30, a Comcast customer can buy six times the speed, and is more likely to receive the speeds they paid for.
+For that same $30, a Comcast customer can buy six times the speed and is more likely to receive the speeds they paid for.

-Cox Communications FAQs
+Cox Communications FAQ